BPerezLamarque/HOME/Tutorial_HOME.md

 # number of trees (for Monte-Carlo estimation of the number of switches)
 nb_tree <- 10000

-# number of randomizations in the model selection testing independent evolutions
+# number of randomizations in the model selection testing independent evolutions (R parameter)
 nb_random <- 10

 # rarefactions on the number of trees
-raref <- FALSE # if TRUE rarefactions on the number of trees are performed
+raref <- FALSE # if TRUE rarefactions on the number of trees will be performed

 ```